Assisted Installer Based Installation

 -

-Copy the generated file from
+file and adjust as needed - Copy the generated file from

 ~dci-openshift-agent/hosts